youssefbriki1/llm-hackathon-2025/README.md

 ### Notebooks demos

-Check the following files to see some demo of the project: 2-aiengine/demo.ipynb and 2-aiengine/OntoFlow/demo_.ipynb
+Check the following files to see some demo of the project: 2-aiengine/full_demo.ipynb

 ### Agentic Langchain Integration